Japan City Guides: Tsukuba

 Now around 19,000 researchers (40% of Japan's total) live in the city.
 The numerous public and private research institutes located in Tsukuba include the National Institute of Advanced Industrial Science and Technology (AIST), the Japan Aerospace Exploration Agency (JAXA), the Geographical Survey Institute (GSI), which standardizes maps for the whole country, the National Research Institute for Earth Science and Disaster Prevention (NIED) and the Meteorological Research Institute.

 Many of these research institutes have attached public museums which can be visited on a bus or bicycle tour of the town.

 Bicycles can be rented from the Tourist Information Office for 500 yen a day (029 883 1111) and are an excellent way to explore the town, which has a network of cycle paths.
-Tsukuba is spread out however and f you are planning to stay longer a car hire might be the best option.
+Tsukuba is spread out however and if you are planning to stay longer a car hire might be the best option to get around.

 The Tsukuba Science Tour (029 863 6868) enables visitors to get on and off the shuttle buses which circle the main sites about every hour.
 The tours cost 500 yen for adults and 250 yen for pre-junior high school children.

 Ride the ropeway to the top of Nantai Peak on Mt Tsukuba, Ibaraki and a view of the Kanto Plain towards Tokyo from Nantai Peak, Mt Tsukuba

 Tsukuba Station is the terminus of the TX Express from Akihabara; Tsukaba Station is close to Chuo Park and the Convention Center